 jesse adams stein

 I am an interdisciplinary design researcher specialising in labour, technology and industries in transition.
 My current role is Senior Lecturer and Director of Design Studies, at the School of Design (Design Studies unit), University of Technology Sydney (UTS).
-My research shifts between historical and contemporary contexts and focuses on the less visible sides of design: industrial craft, manufacturing, repair, skill loss and industries in transition.
-I recently completed an ARC DECRA Fellowship (2021-2025).

 Writing